 The last thing I want to mention as I always do is to consult your physician with anything that you decide to do when it comes to your health.
 This should be common sense.
 Your doctor is the professional and knows you and your body.

 You should also have your blood pressure checked and know what it is.
 I picked up my own monitor so that I could monitor it at home or when I travel.
 Your blood pressure is very important when it comes to your brain and your health.

 The information that I provide on my website is purely based on my own personal experience and subsequent research into the diabetes disease.
 It is not intended to take the place of medical advice,diagnosis and treatment.
 Care and investigation should always be sought from an appropriate health care provider.
 I am happy to discuss my own symptoms, diagnosis and history of my diabetes disease but want to stress that I am not medically trained in any way.
 All opinions on my website are my own.
 I have created this site as a way to share information and experiences.

-I juts wanted to thank you for reading and I hope that I accomplished my goal in helping you to understand more about how does diabetes affect the brain.
+Does diabetes affect your brain?
+I tried to provide you with as much information as I could to cover the answers.
+I just wanted to thank you for reading and I hope that I accomplished my goal in helping you.
 Following the tips about controlling diabetes and how to keep your brain healthy will help you down the road to diabetes free health and a healthier brain!